joshua-rowan/logo-generator/README.md

 ## Description

-This application will dynamically build a README.md file based off of a user's input.
+This application will dynamically build a logo in a svg file based off of a user's input.

 ## Video Example
 https://drive.google.com/file/d/1P5VFqoaamEccUnBGSinhR5kfoLfP_Iom/view?usp=sharing